U.S. set to unveil emergency oil release in bid to fight high prices | Headlines

 Under an SPR swap, oil companies take crude oil from the stockpiles but are required to return it - or the refined product - plus interest.
 Swaps are typically offered when oil companies face a supply disruption like a pipeline outage or damage from a hurricane.
 Outright sales are less common.

-OPEC+ has been adding around 400,000 barrels per day to the market on a monthly basis to meet the increasing demand, but has resisted Biden's calls for more rapid increases, arguing the rebound in demand could be fragile.
+OPEC+ has been adding around 400,000 barrels per day to the market every month to meet the increasing demand but has resisted Biden's calls for more rapid increases, arguing the rebound in demand could be fragile.
 The threat of a coordinated release of stockpiled oil onto the market, along with new coronavirus-related lockdowns in Europe, has knocked the wind out of crude oil's rally lately.
-Brent crude was last trading around $79.50 a barrel, down more than $7 from a peak reached in late October.
+Brent crude was last trading around $79.30 a barrel, down more than $7 from a peak reached in late October.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)